hundetolera10/wireframing/README.md

 Wireframes help teams focus on user needs and interactions rather than visual aesthetics.
 Example: By mapping user journeys early, designers can ensure that key actions (like “Sign Up” or “Checkout”) are placed in intuitive, accessible locations.

+🧩 Wireframing in Practice

+Wireframing plays a crucial role in identifying and solving usability issues before development begins.

+Real-World Scenario

+A development team was tasked with creating an online food delivery platform.
+During the wireframing stage, the designers discovered a usability problem — the checkout button was placed at the bottom of a long scrolling page, making it hard for users to complete their orders quickly.

+How the Issue Was Identified and Resolved

+By testing the low-fidelity wireframes with a few users, the team noticed confusion and delays during checkout.
+To solve this, they moved the checkout button to a sticky navigation bar at the top of the screen, ensuring it remained visible at all times.

+When the final product was developed, users could easily find and access the checkout feature, reducing cart abandonment and improving conversion rates.

+Impact on the Final Product

+This small design change, discovered during wireframing, greatly improved the overall user experience and helped create a more intuitive, efficient, and user-friendly interface.